surgeboris/vboard/README.md

 # vboard
-Virtual keyboard for Linux whick support wayland
+Virtual keyboard for Linux that support wayland